Carl Walter Meyer

-Carl Walter Meyer (31 January 1965 – 22 December 2017) was an artist born in Aliwal North, Eastern Cape.
+Carl Walter Meyer (31 January 1965 – 22 December 2017) was a South African artist born in Aliwal North, Eastern Cape.
 Meyer graduated from the University of Pretoria with a degree in Fine Art.
 He furthered his studies at the "Staatliche Kunstakademie” in Düsseldorf, Western Germany, under professor Michael Buthe.
 He was living in Upington, Northern Cape at the time of his death.